All-access pass to exercise

 Free and Accessible to All

-In addition to being accessible to the mobility impaired population, The Trust for Public Land Fitness Zones are free and open to everyone in the community.
+In addition to being accessible to the mobility impaired population, The Trust for Public Land Fitness Zone installations are free and open to everyone in the community.
 “Making it affordable makes it accessible, too,” says French.
 “Not everyone has the financial means to join an exercise club.”

 When Jen’s not training for the Paralympics (she’s currently staying mum on plans to be in Rio in 2016) Jen is on the advisory board for the City of St. Petersburg’s Committee to Advocate Persons with Impairments, or CAPI, program.
 The committee uses monies collected from handicapped parking space tickets to fund accessibility improvements throughout the city.
 She also just released her new book, On My Feet Again about her experience with neurotechnology.